-Enjoy this single serving Bangers and Mash recipe with juicy sausage, creamy mashed potatoes, and a rich homemade onion gravy.
-Perfectly portioned for one!
+This single serving Bangers and Mash recipe features juicy pork sausage, creamy mashed potatoes, and a rich onion gravy.
+It’s a hearty, comforting dish made in one pan and perfect for a satisfying meal.

 Prep Time10 minutesmins